-Application forms to join the Friends are available online (click here for .pdf application form) or from the Gallery.
-When joining, please consider making your subscription eligible for Gift Aid by completing the declaration on this form.
+It is easy to join and excellent value too.
+Please download an application form here or ask for one at the Gallery.
+When joining, please consider making your subscription eligible for Gift Aid by completing the declaration on the form.

 Two year subscriptions: £15.00 single / £30.00 doubles – or five-year subscription £30.00 single / £50.00 doubles.